 Settling down in Japan

 I got my bank account from SMBC on day 2 after moved to Tokyo (It usually takes 6 months).
-Cookpad got the person from bank to come to our office to help me open a bank account with a credit card of 500,000 yen credit!
+Cookpad got the person from bank came to our office to help me open a bank account and a credit card of ¥500,000 yen credit!
 Got my insurance card in 10 days.

 I applied for LINE MOBILE because it does not require a Japanese credit card, got within a week.

-I did not have Internet at home for the first year on purpose that was a terrible idea.
-It took me 2 weeks to set up internet for my apartment.
+I did not have Internet at home for the first year on purpose but that was a terrible idea.
+It took me 2 weeks to set up Internet for my apartment.

 Compared to many other people I know came to Japan.
-My move to here was really great thanks to Cookpad.
+My experience moved to here was really great thanks to Cookpad.
 A lot of colleagues also voluntarily offer free Japanese help for all the things, thank you friends!